-Karyn joined the faculty in August 2015 and is currently a PhD candidate in higher education and student affairs at Indiana University Bloomington (IU).
-Her research interests include higher education finance; assessment within student affairs; and access, persistence and retention of non- or post-traditional and historically underrepresented students.
-Her dissertation focuses on beginning college student attitudes towards student loan borrowing and debt and she looks forward to connecting information learned about students’ attitudes to actual borrowing behavior.
-At IU, Karyn worked for the Center of Postsecondary Research with the National Survey of Student Engagement (NSSE) and the Project for Academic Success and served as an assessment consultant to the Division of Student Affairs.
-Prior to doctoral programming, Karyn worked at the University of Pittsburgh and Michigan State University within residential life, including recruitment, selection, and training of professional, graduate, and undergraduate staff members.
+Dr. Rabourn joined the faculty in August 2015 and earned her B.A. in Elementary Education and M.S. in Student Affairs Administration at Michigan State University.
+Dr. Rabourn completed her Ph.D. in Higher Education and Student Affairs from Indiana University (IU) in the summer of 2016.
+Her research interests include higher education finance, assessment of student affairs practice, and access, persistence and retention of non- or post-traditional and historically underrepresented students.
+Her dissertation focused on beginning college student attitudes towards student loan borrowing and debt and she looks forward to connecting information learned about students’ attitudes to actual borrowing behavior.
+At IU, Dr. Rabourn worked for the Center of Postsecondary Research with the National Survey of Student Engagement (NSSE) and the Project for Academic Success and served as an assessment consultant to the Division of Student Affairs.
+Prior to doctoral programming, Dr. Rabourn worked at the University of Pittsburgh and Michigan State University within residential life, with a focus on recruitment, selection, and training of professional, graduate, and undergraduate staff members.

 Associate Vice Provost & Director of Housing and Health Services

 B.A., Alma College; M.Ed., Grand Valley State University; Ph.D., Michigan State University